Sales is dynamic. It’s the bottom line and drives everything.

-Here’s a few good questions to ask yourself when defining sales for your organization:
+Here are a few good questions to ask yourself when defining sales for your organization:

 Sales is really all the above and so much more.
 Sales is the heartbeat of your organization.
 Making decisions regarding sales should be extremely calculated.
 Thoroughly evaluating all areas of your sales structure will help your team produce effective sales that meet your goals.

 Rome wasn’t built in a day.
 And achieving your sales goals won’t happen overnight.
 Figure out where you are falling short before making decisions on how you are going to reform it.
 Simply hiring another salesperson or throwing money at your sales department may not be the answer.
 First you must take the time to understand and improve your sales engine - then you can begin decreasing your sales deficiencies.
 It's helpful to evaluate the following areas to identify your sales problem.

 When experiencing inefficiencies in sales, try addressing the leader or the manager.
 If the person in this position is the root cause, making changes in other areas will only be short-term.
 You must have a leader that is driving your sales engine effectively to ensure all components are working cohesively.
 The wrong leader may also mean the wrong strategy.
 Does your leader utilize CRM technology?
 Does your leader prioritize lead generation programs and lead follow-up processes?
 The sales leader or manager can positively or negatively impact other people in your sales organization.
 Be sure your team is being managed, coached, and mentored in a manner that drives sales.
 Hiring another sales representative will not improve this issue.